jayrbolton/covid19-growth-dashboard/README.md

 [Visit the website here](https://www.covid19tracking.org).

-Another dashboard to visualize and examine the spread of COVID-19 around the world.
+A dashboard to visualize and examine the activity of COVID-19 around the world.

 Credit goes to [Johns Hopkins University](https://coronavirus.jhu.edu/) for the initial dashboard and the source data.
 The JHU Dashboard can be found [here](https://coronavirus.jhu.edu/map.html)